basho/basho_docs/source/languages/en/riak/intro-v20.md

 ## Dotted Version Vectors

 In prior versions of Riak, [[conflict resolution]] was managed using [[vector clocks]], which are a mechanism for tracking object update causality.
 Riak 2.0 has added support for dotted version vectors (DVVs).
 DVVs serve an analogous role to vector clocks but are more effective at containing [[sibling explosion|Vector Clocks#sibing-explosion]] and can thus reduce Riak cluster latency.

-#### Relevant Docs

-* [[Dotted Version Vectors]] explains some of the theoretical nuances behind the distinction between DVVs and vector clocks and offers instructions on implementing DVVs
+The [[dotted version vectors]] doc explains some of the theoretical nuances behind the distinction between DVVs and vector clocks and offers instructions on implementing DVVs.

 ## New Client Libraries